 In 2007, SK Telecom became a member of the UN Global Compact (UNGC), which was created through cooperation between UN organizations and businesses to improve social ethics and the international environment.
 Since 2011, SK Telecom has participated as a GC LEAD company to develop and expand best practices in accordance with the UNGC Blueprint for Corporate Sustainability Leadership.
-Furthermore, SK Telecom complies with the management system standard for social responsibility, ISO 26000, and participates in the Carbon Disclosure Project (CDP) and the business network program of the International Integrated Reporting Council (IIRC).
-In recognition of its efforts to achieve excellence in sustainability management, SK Telecom was listed in the Dow Jones Sustainability Indices (DJSI) World Index for ten consecutive years since 2008.
+Furthermore, SK Telecom complies with the management system standard for social responsibility, ISO 26000. and participates in the Carbon Disclosure Project (CDP) and the business network program of the International Integrated Reporting Council (IIRC).
+In recognition of its efforts to achieve excellence in sustainability management, SK Telecom was listed in the Dow Jones Sustainability Indices (DJSI) World Index for ten consecutive years since finally here.
+SK Telecom has been and strengthening global partnerships, in preparation of the world's first commercialization in 2019.
+Boasting ultra-high speed, ultrainnovation of the Fourth Industrial Revolution through the application of ICT to the large capacity, and ultra-low latency, 5G is a core infrastructure which will lead the offline world.
+SK Telecom will introduce unprecedented changes to people and their homes, industries, and society through the conver-

-Boasting ultra high speed

-ultra large capacity, and ultra

-low latency, 5G is a core